-My current blog is setup on top of Jekyll which is a static site generator and is hosted on GitHub Pages.
+As for this blog, it is currently being setup on top of Jekyll which is a static site generator and is hosted on GitHub Pages.
 The Jekyll theme that I’m using is called Reverie which is a tailor-made according to my taste.

-I use Crello to create image banners for my articles.
+I use Spark by Adobe to create image banners for my articles.

 I’m an avid reader so I’ve kept a list of RSS feeds of my favorite blogs in Feeder.

 So, that’s about it.
 These are all the things which I use on a day-to-day basis at my work/home to get the things done.
 I hope you enjoyed reading it as much as I enjoyed writing it.
 Let me know in the comments below if you want to know anything which might have missed in the article.